AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/style-system.md

     ![Apply the Quote Block Style](assets/style-system/quote-block-style-applied.png)

 1. Use the browser's developer tools to inspect the markup.
-You should see the class name `cmp-text--quote` has been added to the outter div of the component:
+You should see the class name `cmp-text--quote` has been added to the outer div of the component:

     ```html
     <!-- Quote Block style class added -->